deislabs/bindle/docs/signing-spec.md

 - A security scanner that runs an audit of the bindle and parcels
 - A security researcher who performs a security audit and deems the bindle and parcels safe.

-The term `verifier` role is specific to the security context.
+The `verifier` role is specific to the security context.
 This signer is not deciding whether text content is editorially correct or that an image looks good.
-The signer is asserting that the security profile of the bindle is deemed proper.
+The signer is asserting that the security profile of the bindle is deemed trustworthy.
 That is, a vulnerability scanner is asserting, upon signature, that it detected no vulnerabilities in the bindle.

 An underlying assumption of the present model is that keys with the `verifier` role will be vetted more carefully before inclusion in the keyring.
 End users in particular should be careful to only include well-known entities in their `verifier` keyring.

+Verification may form a trust proxy.
+That is, a client may decide that if the `creator` is unknown, the bindle can still be trusted if one or more of the `verifier` keys is known.

 ### The Host role

+The `host` role denotes that the signer is the Bindle server that accepted the invoice from the `creator`.

 Bindle servers MUST add a `host` entry to a bindle upon receiving the bindle from a client and verifying the creator key.
 A bindle server MUST NOT sign the same invoice more than once with the same key.